-Next, each corridor's weighted number of services in each speed bucket is calculated by applying the corridor's weight to the absolute number of services in each speed bucket.
-For example, the weighted number of services crediting recipients within one hour in the Country 1 to Country 3 corridor is calculated as $0.39 \times 500 = 195$ (Table 7).
+Each region's weighted share of payment services in each speed bucket is now calculated by applying the corridor's weight to the weighted share of payment services in each speed bucket of the corridor, and then summed for all the corridors in the region.
+For example, the weighted average of payment services crediting recipients within one hour for cross-border payments sent from Country 2 to Country 3 is calculated as $0.61 \times 0.25 = 0.15$ and then summed with the one for the corridor from Country 1 to Country 3 corridor ( $0.39 \times 0.49 = 0.19$ ) to a total of 34% for the corridors from region A to region B (Table 9).